 Blankets, pillows, linens, and towels are provided, but many students prefer to bring their own as well.

-You will receive a complete packing list with additional details in a packet that will be emailed to you prior to camp.
+You will be able to download a complete packing list with additional details on the Get Ready page.
+It will also be emailed to you prior to camp.

 Q: How well do I need to know the texts?

-Basic Familiarity - Students attending The Academy should expect to spend between 5 and 10 hours of time with the texts (1 John & Meno) before camp.
-The more familiar you are with the themes, characters, and central questions of your text, the deeper and more enjoyable your discussions will be.
+Basic Familiarity - Students attending The Academy should expect to spend between 5 and 10 hours of time with the texts (Habakkuk and Laches) before camp.
+The more familiar you are with the themes, characters, and central questions of the texts, the deeper and more enjoyable your discussions will be.

 Having said that, we also acknowledge that most students will find the texts very challenging.
-Do not feel concerned if this is you.
+Do not feel concerned if this is your experience.
 Confusion is totally ok!
 Just keep going.
 When you have questions, make a note in the margin or along the bottom of the page.
-Our mentors will help you navigate the important issues of the text and lead you in helpful discussions.
+Our mentors will help you navigate the important issues of the text and guide you in helpful discussions.